dgoldstein1/git-debugging-workshop/README.md

 We're done!
 Run `git log alorithm-refactor` and git log origin/algorithm-refactor` side by side to see the changes we made.
 - git has replayed `master` on top of `algorithm-refactor` starting with the parent of their youngest shared ancestor `commit 1`.
 Note that by default github and gitlab usually squash your commits automatically before merging.
 - notice that `commit 2` was appplied twice and has different commit hashes.
 The first one `367e909a2112725a98bad1eb1c379207eb185d96` is directly from master.
 The second one is a newly created commit.
-This is done to preserve the chronological history but also preserve the integrity of the commits on `master`.
+This is done to preserve the chronological history and the integrity of the commits on `master`.
 If you look at the timestamps between commit 1, rewrite algorithm, commit 2, and rewrite comments, you can see that they all go 'forward' in time.
 - notice there is a new commit at the top `Merge branch 'master' into algorithm-refactor`.
-Why would you need an additional commit ontop of everything?
+Why would you need an additional commit on top of everything?
 This is where `git merge` excels.
 If you run `git diff HEAD~1` this will show you the changes in this new merge commit.
 As you can see, it's the changes we implemented to resolve merge conflicts.
 You can also see there is a special message `Merge: f6d88ce 27b1011` below the commit sha.
 This tells git how to relate these two branches. `f6d88ce` is the sha for origin/algorithim-refactor and `27b1011` is the sha for master.
 This way, when you end up making your pull request to merge algorithm-refactor into master, git will know automatically that it doesn't have to go further than this commit.
 In fact, if you run `git show $(git merge-base algorithim-refactor master)` again you will find the merge commit is the youngest ancestor.

-#### Rebase
+### Rebase

 phew!
 A lot goes on behind the `git merge` command!
 In comparison `git rebase` is simpler but perhaps less elegant.
 Instead of fancy git SHA parsing and making intermediate commits, `git rebase` "Reappl[ies] commits on top of another base tip ".
 For our scenario, that means taking all our commits and dropping them on top of `master` like so:

 ![stale-branch-rebase](images/stale-branch-rebase.png)

-As you can see commit 2 => the most recent commit became our 'base' ontop of the youngest common ancestory.
+As you can see `commit 2` though `the most recent commit` becomes our new 'base' on top of the youngest common ancestory.
 Then our commits were reapplied.
 Let's try this locally:

 First let's reset our algorithm branch to how it was before we did our merge above.
 ```sh
 $ git checkout algorithm-refactor
 $ git reset --hard origin/algorithm-refactor
 ```
-Now let's try rebasing instead of merging.
+Now let's rebase.
 ```sh
 $ git checkout algorithm-refactor
 $ git rebase master